 The most popular mode of transport in Hong Kong is the MTR, the city's rapid transit system.
 It is extremely efficient and clean, and has added perks like air conditioning and consistent mobile phone reception underground.
 Commuters also have the advantage of avoiding the street-level congestion above.

-The MTR system is made up of light and heavy rail.
-All in all, it consists of more than 20 lines serving around 160 stations throughout Hong Kong.
+The MTR system consists of light and heavy rail, with nine local lines serving around 99 stations throughout Hong Kong.

-When riding the MTR, expats should bear in mind that Hong Kongers are perpetually in a hurry, so they should make sure they shuffle along quickly to avoid getting trampled on or pushed over, especially at busy interchanging stations.
+When riding the MTR, expats should remember that Hong Kongers are perpetually in a hurry.
+It's best to keep up with the crowd, moving quickly to avoid getting trampled on or pushed over, especially at busy interchanging stations.

 Buses